 For the clinical study, the participants were divided into two groups: on the one hand, Parkinson’s patients with long-term treatments with classical antiparkinsonian drugs; on the other hand, Parkinson’s patients that had never been treated with antiparkinsonian drugs, and 100% of whom showed dramatic hypodopaminergic state with plasma dopamine levels below 20pg/ml.

-The clinical study revealed 5 major benefits of the nutraceutical:
+The clinical study revealed five significant benefits of the nutraceutical:

 - The significant increase in dopamine levels in the body thanks to its natural concentration of L-DOPA (20mg/g).